jacquev6/QuadProgMm/ReadMe.md

     void SpringChain::resolve() {

 First, we define the objectives: each spring has a potential energy of \\(1/2 \\cdot k \\cdot (l - l_0)\\), and the balance position is achieved when the energy is minimal.
-Our objective is to minimize the sum of all those eneries.
+Our objective is to minimize the sum of all those energies.
 So, we fill a `QP::Objectives` (a vector) with one objective per spring:

         QP::Objectives objectives;